tomhartke/RL-demonstrations/MCTS-AlphaGoZero/Go-Agent/README.md

 It is useful to improve sample efficiency by reflecting/flipping the boards during training, and treating that as independent samples.

-Be careful about sampling the games too much.
+Be careful about sampling the games too much so that samples are correlated.
 Your action samples need to be pretty independent to avoid collapsing the policy to suboptimal things.
-For example, I ended up using batch training over last 15 games to get more uncorrelated samples for training, and then trained every 5 games on 2.5 games worth of data
+For example, I ended up using batch training over last 15 games to get more uncorrelated samples for training, and then trained every 5 games on 2.5 games worth of data.

 A good way to debug is to:
-Print which player the bot is (black or white) and predicted Q of action while watching games run Seeing it correlate with visual swings up or down in game shows learning.
+Print which player the bot is (black or white) and predicted Q value of the chosen action after MCTS, while watching games run in real time.
+Seeing this predicted value correlate with visual swings up or down in who will win the game shows learning.

 ### Suggestions for steps to rebuild this code from scratch
+Here is a list of the steps I planned to take and eventually took, roughly in order, to build this code.

 I started with the basic game mechanics, then just made sure that behaved correctly given the outputs of the network.
-1. Then I set up value function training just based on the outcome of random games.
+1. Then I set up value function training just based on the outcome of random games (and checked slight learning).
 2. Then I set up MCTS to get a slightly improved policy (and could see that improved things).
-Just use UCT algorithm at first.
+I just used the UCT algorithm at first, instead of policy-guided UCT.
-3. Then I set up the policy network to predict the action given past data from games.
+3. Then I set up the policy network to predict the action given past data from games (and checked learning).
-4. Then I added the policy network into the MCTS algorithm.
+4. Then I added the policy network into the MCTS algorithm to guide search.
 5. Then I made the opponent pool and checkpointing past versions of self.
 6. Then I made sure the runtime wasn't particularly bad on a GPU.
-7. Then I tuned the hyperparameters to optimize learning.
+7. Then I tuned the hyperparameters to optimize learning, including:
-    * Gamma for reward decay within episodes
+    * Gamma for reward decay within episodes (not important, though at one point it seemed that large decay helped, since it reduced variance in the early-game learned predicted reward.)
-    * PUCT exploration constant
+    * PUCT exploration constant (not too large, or random policy freezes)
-    * Network structure (depth and kernel number)
+    * Network structure (depth and kernel number, wasn't too important)
-    * Learning rates.
-Annealing of learning rate?
+    * Learning rates (didn't explore significantly, perhas I should be annealing of learning rate?)
-    * L2 regularization during learning
+    * L2 regularization during learning (didn't explore significantly)
-    * Number of rollouts during training
+    * Number of rollouts during training (must be long, even if it's slow, otherwise there's no policy improvement loop through self play)
     * Exploration rate during training
-      * Temperature for exploration of first N plays.
-Maybe 8 for us, since board is 4 times smaller?
+      * Temperature for exploration of first N plays (didn't explore much)
-      * Noise level for noise added to policy network root node during mcts
+      * Noise level for noise added to policy network root node during mcts (didn't explore much)
-    * Batch size for training (how many games between training sessions)
+    * Batch size for training (how many games between training sessions) (has to be sufficiently non-correlated samples)
-    * Self play number of games before checkpoint?
+    * Self play number of games before checkpoint (didn't explore much)
-    * Exploration constant of opponent pool?
+    * Exploration constant of opponent pool (didn't explore much)

 ### Future optimization
 Probably the biggest gain would be to train longer and parallelize the training process (more games).
 The original AGZ paper had 5 million training games (I think implying 1500 games run in parallel over 3 days).
 I only had a few hundred training games (since each takes a minute or two).

 I didn't get a chance to really explore hyperparameter optimization.
+Probably the best approaches are:
 * Try learning rate decay
 * Try adjusted puct coefficient
 * Try adjusting rollout number
-* Maybe more fully connected value neurons?
+* Maybe more fully connected value neurons in the value head of the network
 * Deeper network (more layers or more kernels)

-Agent still hasn't learned to block opponent, or to connect its guys when it would be optimal?
+There's definitely still room for improvement, since visual inspection/play against human shows that the agent still hasn't learned to block the opponent in crucial situations, or to connect it's own groups when crucial (likely these phenomena are correlated, since within the self-play framework, there's no feedback for them to learn to block the opponent (which is themselves) until the opponent learns to make crucial connection moves).